HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 }}

 ### HTTP Strict Transport Security
-The [HSTS](https://tools.ietf.org/html/rfc6797) header allows a website to instruct a browser that it should only ever communicate with the site over a secure HTTPS connection.
+The <a hreflang="en" href="https://tools.ietf.org/html/rfc6797">HSTS</a> header allows a website to instruct a browser that it should only ever communicate with the site over a secure HTTPS connection.
 This means that any attempts to use a http:// URL will automatically be converted to https:// before a request is made.
 Given that over 40% of requests were capable of using TLS, we see a much lower % of requests instructing the browser to require it.

 <figure data-markdown="1">